 Those two words were “nobody cares.”

 This bias toward customer indifference is a reality of the market.
-But to tell you the truth, I like the fact that getting into markets is tough because that means that it is tough for my competitors too, and will serve to keep the folks in your market that aren’t smart enough or fast enough from hogging the swing set for too long.
+But to tell you the truth, I like the fact that getting into markets is tough.
+This means that it is tough for my competitors too.
+Additionally, this will serve to keep the folks in your market that aren’t smart enough or fast enough from hogging the swing set for too long.